Canon 2000D vs Sony NEX-5R

 |Sony NEX-3« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-3|

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 2000D vs Sony NEX-5R